Skip to Content

 One thing I hear on a regular basis is, “Eating healthy is too expensive!”
 Unfortunately, eating a whole food plant-based diet is seen by many as a luxury they can’t afford, but it doesn’t have to be that way.
 Keep reading as we demonstrate How to Eat Plant-Based on a Budget.

 It’s no secret that I love food!
 I blog about food, teach about food, study about food, talk about food, and eat food all day long.
-Did I mention that I shop for food?–A LOT of food–for nutrition and cooking classes that I teach at medical facilities for Physicians Committee for Responsible Medicine.
+Did I mention that I shop for food?–A LOT of food–for nutrition and cooking classes that I teach at medical facilities for the Physicians Committee for Responsible Medicine.

-The funny thing is that food shopping is not my favorite thing to do, but I have become quite good at it from lots of practice.
+The funny thing is that food shopping is not my favorite thing to do, but I have become quite good at it with lots of practice.
 Let me share with you 18 healthy, plant-based, budget-friendly meals you can feed your family and feel good about.
 I have even included links to all the recipes and a grocery shopping list.

 So, how DO you feed a family of 5 a whole food plant-based diet for less than $130 a week?
 Let’s get started with some deliciously healthy recipes for breakfasts, lunches, and dinners.
 There is even a Grocery Shopping List for 18 Meals included!